bssw-psip/authorship-tests/README.md

 Authorship Tests #4

+This is a bad edit that contributes nothing.

 Run a series of tests on authorship lists.
 Create a repository and scan it with several API calls to determine the full extent of identification we can get on authors.